ClojureBridge/organizing/2013-Website-Overhaul-Project.md

 * Site should be version controlled and updates should happen via pull requests on a GitHub repo
 * Site should look good and be easy to navigate
-* Retain blog, calendar, donation functionality (blog will likely live on WordPress)
+* Include blog, calendar, donation functionality (blog will likely live on WordPress)
 * Live Twitter feed on homepage
 * Quick access to workshop materials / curriculum
 * Volunteer/organizer interest form